 Unquestionably, the Phatty line has been extraordinarily successful and rewarding, but the Voyager line continues to be extremely vibrant and that’s a true testament to Bob.

 I am extremely proud of our introduction of the Animoog into the iOS world and its success and continued relevance as a real instrument.
-That was a big step for us and opened us up the possibility of a great deal of criticism (a digital synth from Moog?), but the reaction was quite the opposite and that to me defines success.
+That was a big step for us and opened up the possibility of criticism (a digital synth from Moog?), but the reaction was quite the opposite and that to me defines success.
 But I would also view the Moog Guitar and the Multipedal (MP201) as “successes”, though you might not come to the same conclusion from a business point of view.
 As a designer of instruments, success is defined by taking risks, creating something compelling that we are proud of and that facilitates the creation of new forms of expression.